noripyt/django-cachalot/docs/limits.rst

 since at least MySQL 5.7.
 However, in MySQL 5.5 it was working so well that django-cachalot was not improving performance.
 So depending on the MySQL version, django-cachalot may be useless.
-See the current :ref:`django-cachalot benchmark <benchmark:benchmark>` and compare it with `an older run of the same benchmark <http://django-cachalot.readthedocs.io/en/1.2.0/benchmark.html>`_ to see the clear difference: MySQL became 4 × slower since then!
+See the current :ref:`django-cachalot benchmark <Benchmark>` and compare it with `an older run of the same benchmark <http://django-cachalot.readthedocs.io/en/1.2.0/benchmark.html>`_ to see the clear difference: MySQL became 4 × slower since then!

+.. _Raw SQL queries:

 Raw SQL queries
 ...............